Top 20 Highlights: Tokyo

 Some are identifiable by red or white lanterns or elaborate neon signs, where others simply have a cloth draped over the entrance and very little to no advertisement.
 These places are mostly members only establishments.
 In areas that have become rife with tourist attention, these places remain as a safe refuge for locals that want to avoid the tourist horde and keep a sense of authenticity.

 Also known as Asakusa Kannon Temple, Senso-ji is at the heart of the Asakusa district.
 The oldest temple in all of Tokyo attracts the greatest number of visitors with its colourful and vibrant surroundings.
-Approaching the temple you are met with the beaming crimson structures that surround the courtyard as much as the clouds of incense smoke that rise from a central cauldron before the main hall.
+Approaching the temple you are met with the beaming crimson structures that surround the courtyard and clouds of incense smoke that rise from a central cauldron before the main hall.

-Within the temple is the golden image of Kannon (the Buddhist god of mercy), which is hidden away from public gazes.
+The temple holds a golden image of Kannon (the Buddhist god of mercy), which is hidden away from public gazes.
 Legend tells of its discovery in the nearby Sumida-gawa river by two fishermen, to whom the adjacent Asakusa-jinja shrine was built in their honour.
 Along with a beautifully adorned five-story pagoda, the temple has a collection of some of the most photogenic structures the city has to offer, and thus one of the pinnacle Tokyo highlights.

 4. Nakamise Market